2,609 Local Authority Social Services Departments jobs in the United Kingdom

 Qualifications:

-• A valid UK driving license and access to a reliable vehicle are essential for travel within the community.
+• A full driving license and access to a vehicle for community visits is essential.

 This advertiser has chosen not to accept applicants from your region.